Gustav Lindgren

-Gustav Willy Lindgren (born 16 August 2001) is a Swedish professional footballer who plays as a striker for EFL League One side Peterborough United.
+Gustav Willy Lindgren (born 16 August 2001) is a Swedish professional footballer who plays as a striker for BK Häcken.

 Career

 Born in Stockholm, Lindgren spent his early career with Sollentuna and FC Djursholm; after playing for Karlberg in 2021, he returned to Sollentuna in 2022.
 At the end of that season it was announced that he would sign for Degerfors.
 He scored 3 goals for the club in the 2023 Allsvenskan, before scoring more goals in the 2024 Superettan, leading to speculation that he would sign for AIK.

 In September 2024 Lindgren signed for English club Peterborough United, effective from 1 January 2025.

+On 14 January 2026, Lindgren signed for Allsvenskan side BK Häcken for an undisclosed fee.